movsumhasanov/solutions_repo/docs/1 Physics/6 Statistics/Problem_1.md

 - The bell-shaped curve demonstrates that sample means approximate a normal distribution, validating the Central Limit Theorem.

-## Discussion and Diagrams

-### Diagram 1: Uniform Distribution CLT Convergence

-Shows histograms of sample means from a uniform $\[0,1]\$ distribution as sample size increases.

-* **Explanation**: Even though the uniform distribution is flat, the sample mean distribution becomes bell-shaped due to CLT.

-### Diagram 2: Exponential Distribution CLT Convergence

-Demonstrates convergence from a right-skewed exponential distribution.

-* **Explanation**: Despite the asymmetry of the original distribution, the sampling distribution of the mean becomes symmetric.

-### Diagram 3: Binomial Distribution CLT Convergence

-Illustrates how the discrete binomial distribution's sample mean approaches normality.

 * **Explanation**: With increasing samples, discrete distributions yield smooth, approximately normal sample mean distributions.